-The first step of the European Resilience Management Guideline refers to the assessment of the present resilience condition of a city, performed by its local government.
-A local government creates an assessment framework that later serves as the basis for setting priorities and targets for the co-creation of the resilience strategy and the resilience action plan, as well as for monitoring the progress by making use of indicators for resilient cities.
-It also refers to an analysis of the challenges and pressures that have led to the current situation, as well as the impacts those pressures have on various parts of the society, economy and environment, and the policies and measures the city has already in place.
+For the first step of the European Resilience Management Guideline, the city's local government assesses the city's current resilience development status of a city.
+The assessment framework later serves as the basis for setting priorities and targets the co-creating the resilience strategy and the resilience action plan, as well as for monitoring progress.
+Challenges and pressures relevant to resilience are also analysed, as well as those pressures' impacts on various sectors of the society, economy and environment, and the policies and measures the city has already in place.